Prince Harry’s Book Just Dropped—Here’s What Royal Experts Are Saying About It

 Royals fans, rejoice—we finally have Prince Harry’s book in our hands.
 It was only a little over a year ago that Penguin Random House announced it was publishing the Duke of Sussex’s memoir, Spare.
 Now, royal followers are eager to know key details about Prince Harry’s book as it hits stands: Will he reveal anything new about his marriage to Meghan Markle?
 What will he say about late Queen Elizabeth or other members of the royal family?
 Will he talk about the passing of his mother, Princess Diana?

 So many questions, so little information—but plenty of speculation.
-Let’s dive into what we know so far about Prince Harry’s upcoming memoir—and what royal experts have to say about it.
+Let’s dive into what we know so far about Prince Harry’s memoir—and what royal experts have to say about it.